WeddingReady is wedding platform, inspired by Pinterest, that enables couples to turn their aspirations into reality

 Overview

-I designed and developed this full-stack application after 13 years in the wedding industry, drawing on close relationships with top vendors and deep insight into what engaged couples actually need.
-The platform features a modern, image-rich interface where users can browse, save, and plan their dream wedding—without the frustration of unattainable ideas.
+I'm solo-developing this full-stack application after 13 years in the wedding industry, drawing on close relationships with top vendors and deep insight into what engaged couples actually need.

-The project reflects my technical skills and product thinking.
+The project demonstrates my technical skills and product thinking.
 It’s grounded in market research, user interviews, and a clear monetization strategy designed to support both couples and suppliers.

 Categories